Doyko/pdf-grabber/README.md

 ```
 Then, the program can be simply built and run using cargo:
 ```
-cargo run --release
+cargo run --release <limit>
 ```
 The program will then crawl all the websites listed in `target.json` and download all the PDF files it finds.
+The argument is the maximum number of PDF that the crawler will download from a website.
+The default value is 50.

 ## Output